-Flair and company were booked to lose which did not sit well with Piper, particularly because the match was taking place in “Flair Country”.
+Flair and company were booked to lose, which did not sit well with Piper, particularly because the match was taking place in "Flair Country."
 Flair also felt Waltman wasn’t big enough a star to be in the match in the first place.
-This rubbed the nWo guys the wrong way as Waltman was considered to be the worker of the group who could go out there and take big bumps in the match.
-The nWo had creative control over storylines as well as the way the business was handled inside and outside of the ring.
+This rubbed the nWo guys the wrong way as Waltman was considered the worker of the group who could go out there and take big bumps in the match.
+The nWo had creative control over storylines and the way the business was handled inside and outside of the ring.
 This didn’t sit well with many in the back.
-At the same time, Piper also had creative control in his contract which allowed him the right to refuse to lose any match of his choosing.
-This muddled things up and caused much dissension between the two groups leading to an altercation between 7’0″, 300lbs Kevin Nash and Roddy Piper.
-As we will soon find out, Piper wasn’t called “Rowdy” for nothing!
+At the same time, Piper also had creative control in his contract, which allowed him the right to refuse to lose any match of his choosing.
+This muddled things up and caused much dissension between the two groups leading to an altercation between 7’0", 300lbs Kevin Nash and Roddy Piper.
+As we will soon find out, Piper wasn’t called "Rowdy" for nothing!

-In the wrestling business, stories are often skewed to fit the narrative that benefits whoever is telling the story.
+In the wrestling business, stories are often skewed to fit the narrative that benefits whoever tells the story.
 In this case, both Kevin Nash and Roddy Piper have told very different versions of what had happened that night.

 Before the match took place, both groups got together to plan how things would play out in the ring.
 The idea was that they’d get heat on Piper leading to a hot tag to Flair, who would then clean house.
 A post-match brawl would commence thereafter.

-Piper stated that a number of people broke them apart and carried Nash away.
+Piper stated that several people broke them apart and carried Nash away.

 Kevin Nash tells a completely different version of the events, a version that doesn’t include being leg-dived and thrown out of the dressing room.

 According to Nash, he attacked Piper after Roddy jumped up out of his seat in the locker room.
-Nash said he anticipated that Piper was going to go in for the attack so he pie-faced him with an openhand palm but Piper did nothing because he didn’t want any part of Nash.
+Nash said he anticipated that Piper would go in for the attack, so he pie-faced him with an open hand palm, but Piper did nothing because he didn’t want any part of Nash.

 According to Piper, Nash’s version of the story was false.

-Seventeen years later, you would think bygones would long have become bygones, but that was not the case.
-Far from it.
-Piper had a popular podcast going called “Piper’s Pit” where he made the quotes referenced to above.
-Nash had heard about Piper’s comments on the show so he took to Twitter in April of 2014 to address them.
+Seventeen years later, you would think bygones would long have become bygones, but that was not the case, far from it.
+Piper had a popular podcast going called "Piper’s Pit," where he made the quotes referenced above.
+Nash had heard about Piper’s comments on the show, so he took to Twitter in April of 2014 to address them.
 Here are his comments in full, grammar and spelling errors and all (H/T: armpit-wrestling.com):